python-jsonschema/jsonschema/docs/validate.rst

         An object representing the validator's meta schema (the schema that describes valid schemas in the given version).

+    .. attribute:: VALIDATORS

+        A mapping of validators (:class:`str`\s) to functions that validate the validator property with that name.
+Each function should take 4
+        arguments: the validator instance, the value of the current validator property in the instance, the instance, and the schema.
+For more information see :ref:`creating-validators`.

     .. attribute:: schema

         The schema that was passed in when initializing the validator.